canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 * Show answers not information: craft answers for top tasks

-## Find out more
+## What do you think?

-We’re happy to share what we’ve learned.
-If you’ve got questions, email us at information@tbs-sct.gc.ca
+Let us know what you think about this project.
+Email us at <information@tbs-sct.gc.ca> or tweet using the hashtag #Canadadotca.

 ## Explore further